ProjectAida/aida/README.md

 * Snippets created from images in data/FullPages are placed in data/Output_Snippets/
 * A list of filepaths for these files is created and placed in SnippetPathList.txt
 * .arff outputs are stored in data/Analysis.
-* Standard out is used for final results.
 * If using IDE, run the command line script first before running the file in the IDE.